-The Crisis Assistance Helping Out on The Streets (CAHOOTS) Act
+The Crisis Assistance Helping Out On The Streets (CAHOOTS) Act

-As the country grapples with advancing racial justice, reducing police brutality, addressing mental health and substance use disorder (SUD) needs and reimagining public safety, Oregon offers a model for moving forward.
+As the country grapples with advancing racial justice, reducing police brutality, addressing mental health and substance use disorder (SUD) needs and reimagining public safety, Oregon has offered a model for moving forward.
 For over 30 years, Eugene, Oregon's White Bird Clinic has led the way in using health care, rather than law enforcement, to respond to individuals who are experiencing a mental health or SUD related crisis.
-The innovative Crisis Assistance Helping Out on The Streets (CAHOOTS) model dispatches mobile teams of health care and crisis workers to provide Oregonians with necessary care and connect them with service providers instead of immediately involving law enforcement.
+The innovative Crisis Assistance Helping Out On The Streets, or CAHOOTS, model dispatches mobile teams of health care and crisis workers to meet Oregonians where they are and provide the care and services they need instead of immediately involving law enforcement.

-Using the successful model outlined by White Bird Clinic and similar programs across the nation, Senators Ron Wyden and Catherine Cortez Masto, along with Representative Peter DeFazio, have introduced the Crisis Assistance Helping Out on The Streets (CAHOOTS) Act to help states adopt their own mobile crisis response models through support from Medicaid.
+Using the lessons outlined by White Bird Clinic and similar programs across the nation, Senators Ron Wyden and Catherine Cortez Masto have introduced the Crisis Assistance Helping Out On The Streets (CAHOOTS) Act to help states adopt their own mobile crisis response models through support from Medicaid.